GeorgeStefanChira/SolarPowerBrampton/README.md

 **So here is a list of issues I consider important:**

-* <mark> **Security issues** </mark>:  absolutely accepted.
-This is the main one I am afraid of and I consider it important.
-Please provide a link to the problem or explain it if possible.
+* <mark> **Security issues** </mark>:  This is the main one I am afraid of and I consider really important.
+Please provide a link to the problem or explain it if possible, any help here is more than welcome!
-* **Performance issues**: I will ignore any such issue unless the code underperforms.
-I don't want blazingly fast code for this project, otherwise, it could have been written in C++ (poorly considering it's me).
+* **Performance issues**: I don't consider performance improvements important unless the code underperforms.
 By **underperforming** I mean that the main loop in the code doesn't execute usually within 3 seconds (this error would appear in errorfile.txt) or it occasionally takes more than 10 seconds.
 If this happens, then the code can't run.
 Please let me know about it.
 * **Unexpected Bugs**: if there is a bug that is not accounted for, let me know.
 Additionally, any critical errors that are not caused by misuse or oversight are also important.

-**I will not be updating the functionality of this code any more** If you want to make this into a more versatile project, then look at my other project: [to be added soon].
-It is based on this one but is still open for contribution, changes and improvements.

-**If you want to make something similar and you need a few changes** Then feel free to fork this project!
-There is no need to add more stuff here but feel free to use this as a base model.
+**I will not be updating the functionality of this code any more** If you want to make something similar and you need a few changes, then feel free to fork this project!
+There is no need to add more stuff here but feel free to use this as a base model (if you think it's good enough).

 If you are currently working with, or for, Brampton2Zero to either modify the Solar Model this code was meant for, or a similar project that could benefit from this code, please contact me!
 Hopefully, I can help you!